jariperttunen/lukeghg/LUKEGHG_INSTALL_AND_USAGE.md

 contains templates and configuration files that are preset for command line programs.
 So try this schema first and improve later.

-**NB:** When the inventory is completed including checks and comparisons with previous year etc. you wil use about 800MB disk space.
+**NB:** When the inventory is completed including checks and comparisons with previous year etc. you have used about 800MB disk space.

 ## 3. Update the lukeghg python package